Broadly comparable to SCQF Level 4

 What you will experience

-This is a one year programme which sees 12 interns, all registered students at North East Scotland College, spending a month in a classroom environment before embarking on a rotation of three work placements in various roles and departments within the University.
+This is a one-year programme which sees participants, known as interns, who are registered students at North East Scotland College, spend a month in a classroom environment before embarking on a rotation of three work placements in various roles and departments within the University.